-Best Practice Network (The Company) will operate its business in a manner which actively seeks to prevent or minimise the possibility of its operations causing harm to people, such as employees, contractors and visitors.
+Best Practice Network (The Company) is committed to conducting its business in a manner that prioritises the prevention or mitigation of harm to individuals, including employees, contractors, and visitors.

-The Managing Director is responsible for the overall implementation of the company health and safety policy through the provision of adequate resource, organisation, planning, monitoring, auditing and review of the company's health and safety performance.

-This responsibility will be carried out through the quarterly Health & Safety Meeting, which will organise and coordinate actions, reporting into the Senior Leadership Team, which is accountable to the Board.
+The Managing Director bears the primary responsibility for ensuring the effective implementation of the company's health and safety policy.
+This entails allocating sufficient resources, organising, planning, monitoring, auditing, and reviewing the company's health and safety performance.
+These duties are carried out through quarterly Health & Safety Meetings, which coordinate actions and report to the Senior Leadership Team, ultimately accountable to the Board.

-All members of the company will accept degrees of responsibility to provide a continuous improvement in health and safety performance.
-Effective control of health and safety is only achieved through adequate co-operation, co-ordination and communication at all levels on the premises.
+Every member of the company shares responsibility for continuously improving health and safety performance.
+Effective management of health and safety requires robust cooperation, coordination, and communication at all levels within the organization.

-As a minimum, the company will comply with all applicable health and safety legislation.
-We will strive to identify hazards and where these cannot be eliminated, assess and adequately control risks to prevent accidents and incidents.
+As a baseline commitment, the company pledges to comply with all relevant health and safety legislation.
+We actively strive to identify hazards and, where elimination is not feasible, assess and control risks adequately to prevent accidents and incidents.

-Accidents and incidents are preventable, and all personnel must work together towards this aim.
-Where accidents and incidents do occur, we will maintain procedures to deal quickly and effectively with such occurrences.
+We firmly believe accidents and incidents are avoidable, and it is incumbent upon all employees to collaborate toward this objective.
+In cases where accidents or incidents do occur, we maintain procedures to address such occurrences promptly and effectively.